 [Section 7 amended by No. 53 of 2000 s.
 7.]

-8. Effect on other enactments
+8. Access rights etc. in Parts 2 and 4, effect of on other Acts etc.

 (1) Access to documents is to be given under Parts 2 and 4 despite any prohibitions or restrictions imposed by other enactments (whether enacted before or after the commencement of this Act) on the communication or divulging of information, and a person does not commit an offence against any such enactment merely by complying with this Act.